JesSonne/HumPlant/Readme.md

 ![](Readme_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-### combining models based on abundances and morphologies
+### Combining models based on abundances and morphologies

 We can combine the models based on morphologies and abundances and visualize how they combined influence the structure of the network.

 We just need to tell the function how to aggregate the weight matrices.
-For most applications, it makes most sense to use the product
+For most applications, it makes the most sense to use the product

 ``` r
 sim_net_morph_abund=simulate_ZI_matrix(